Low-Dose CT Lung Cancer Screening

 No contrast dye is typically needed unless specifically ordered by your doctor.

-What should I expect during a low-dose CT lung screening?
+What should I expect during a low-dose CT lung cancer screening?

 What happens during your scan: